popdxo/virtual-fisher-auto-fish/README.md

 This uses [Discord.js Selfbot](https://github.com/aiko-chan-ai/discord.js-selfbot-v13)

+This breaks a lot and I found there isn't much work arounds for my coding capabilities so I'm most likely going to rewrite this soon with another language and modules.

 > [!CAUTION]
 > This bot can get detected occasionally for automation by Virtual Fisher.
 You should also be careful using Discord self-bot as they are against Discord's TOS